 - how long protection lasts

-- whether you will need booster doses, such as an annual booster.
+- if you need booster doses, such as an yearly booster.

-Right now you can book your booster dose if it has been 6 months or longer since your last dose of your COVID-19 vaccine.
+Right now, you can book your free booster dose if it has been 6 months or longer since your last dose of your COVID-19 vaccine.